Signs of Autism Spectrum Disorder

 The word AUTISM to a family may seem very scary, but the reality is that if your child is ever diagnosed with Autism Spectrum Disorder there is a world of resources, therapies, and specialists to help you treat issues that are caused by Autism Spectrum Disorder otherwise known as "ASD".

-To many families the word AUTISM may seem very scary, but the reality is that if your child is ever diagnosed with Autism Spectrum Disorder the is a world of resources, therapies, and specialists to treat issues that are caused by ASD.
-Most children are diagnosed before the age of three but in some cases families have received the diagnosis with their older children or even adults.
-Always remember to monitor age milestones with babies and toddlers, and trust your instincts as a parent.
-If you ever feel like you child exhibits one or more of the signs and symptoms of Autism you should consult a doctor or developmental pediatrician right away.
-Research has shown that the earlier your child is diagnosed the more receptive they are to various treatments.
-While signs and symptoms of ASD vary from child to child there are some red flags that parents or teachers may notice right away.
-Below we have listed red flag symptoms and signs that all parents should keep an eye open for.
+Many children are diagnosed before the age of three, however,in some cases families have received this diagnosis for their older children and adults.
+Monitoring developmental milestones of babies and toddlers, along with trusting your instincts as a parent can help you recognize any possible issues early.
+At anytime if you feel like your child may exhibit one or more signs and symptoms of Autism you should consult a doctor and developmental pediatrician immediately.
+Research has shown that the earlier a child is diagnosed the more receptive they are to various treatments.
+Signs and symptoms of "ASD" will vary from child to child, however, there are also red flags that parents or teachers may notice right away.

 Your baby or toddler doesn't: